tensorflow/datasets/docs/datasets.md

 `super_glue` is configured with `tfds.text.super_glue.SuperGlueConfig` and has the following configurations predefined (defaults to the first one):

-*   `"cb"` (`v0.0.2`) (`Size: ??
-GiB`): The CommitmentBank (De Marneffe et al., 2019) is a corpus of short texts in which at least one sentence contains an embedded clause.
+*   `"cb"` (`v0.0.2`) (`Size: 73.56 KiB`): The CommitmentBank (De Marneffe et al., 2019) is a corpus of short texts in which at least one sentence contains an embedded clause.
 Each of these embedded clauses is annotated with the degree to which we expect that the person who wrote the text is committed to the truth of the clause.
 The resulting task framed as three-class textual entailment on examples that are drawn from the Wall Street Journal, fiction from the British National Corpus, and Switchboard.
     Each example consists of a premise containing an embedded clause and the corresponding hypothesis is the extraction of that clause.
 We use a subset of the data that had inter-annotator agreement above 0.85.
 The data is imbalanced (relatively fewer neutral examples), so we evaluate using accuracy and F1, where for multi-class F1 we compute the unweighted average of the F1 per class.

-*   `"copa"` (`v0.0.2`) (`Size: ??
-GiB`): The Choice Of Plausible Alternatives (COPA, Roemmele et al., 2011) dataset is a causal reasoning task in which a system is given a premise sentence and two possible alternatives.
+*   `"copa"` (`v0.0.2`) (`Size: 42.79 KiB`): The Choice Of Plausible Alternatives (COPA, Roemmele et al., 2011) dataset is a causal reasoning task in which a system is given a premise sentence and two possible alternatives.
 The system must choose the alternative which has the more plausible causal relationship with the premise.
 The method used for the construction of the alternatives ensures that the task requires causal reasoning to solve.
 Examples either deal with alternative possible causes or alternative possible effects of the premise sentence, accompanied by a simple question disambiguating between the two instance types for the model.
     All examples are handcrafted and focus on topics from online blogs and a photography-related encyclopedia.
 Following the recommendation of the authors, we evaluate using accuracy.

-*   `"multirc"` (`v0.0.2`) (`Size: ??
-GiB`): The Multi-Sentence Reading
+*   `"multirc"` (`v0.0.2`) (`Size: 1.16 MiB`): The Multi-Sentence Reading
     Comprehension dataset (MultiRC, Khashabi et al., 2018) is a true/false question-answering task.
 Each example consists of a context paragraph, a question about that paragraph, and a list of possible answers to that